 You can’t go past pavers, especially when they’re simply lined up against one another.
 This is an easy garden edging solution to maintain, and it’s something that you could install yourself (if you’re into DIY) or get someone else to complete over a weekend.

 If you’re wanting to create levels in your garden, then you must use edging to hold it all together.
 There are so many different options, but simple curved steel edging will work a treat and will ensure your plants are the main feature.
 Fill each level with gravel or stones and add in your favourite plants like succulents, cacti, spider plants, or herbs.

 Looking to build a retaining wall like this but still not sure of the final look?
-I’ve put 40 of my favourite retaining wall ideas together to help you get inspired.
+I’ve put together my favourite retaining wall ideas here to help you get inspired.

 When it comes to garden edging, it’s really important to not only choose what looks great but also what’s going to last.
 While steel is strong, perfectly holds any shape and is not affected by erosion, it isn’t resistant to corrosion.
 However, the process is slow and it may take decades before your steel garden edging needs to be replaced.

 On the other hand, aluminum garden edging is softer than steel edging and a perfect choice for any curvaceous installations.
 Aluminium garden edging doesn’t rust but, because of its softness, it can bend and lose shape over time.
 So when it comes to your edging, make sure you think about your exact garden situation before you make a choice!

 If you’re after terracotta rope borders to create a classic look but don’t want to break the bank to afford this option, then consider lookalike edging.
 This design is made in moulds to replicate traditional terracotta garden edging – and it’s a great solution to the traditionally expensive edging.